gudnimg/bcm-hv/README.md

 # bcm-hv
 Library for Vicor's BCM4414 DC/DC regulator.
+There is a separate folder for Arduino and STM32F4.

 # Background
 Many EV Formula Student teams use 600V tractive system voltage.
 The higher the voltage, the thinner the cables.